-Her Majesty’s Chief Inspector of Constabulary
+HM Chief Inspector of Constabulary and

 Sir Thomas Winsor

 In October 2012, Sir Thomas was appointed as Her Majesty’s Chief Inspector of Constabulary.
 He is the first holder of that office to come from a non-policing background.
+In July 2017, he was appointed as the first ever Chief Fire and Rescue Inspector.

 Sir Thomas graduated from the University of Edinburgh in 1979 and is a lawyer admitted to practise in both Scotland and England and Wales.
 In private practice, he specialised in complex commercial projects, finance, public law and the design and operation of economic and safety regulatory systems for essential public services such as energy, water and transport.
 He was a partner in major commercial law firms in the City of London.